Doi Inthanon National Park

 Location of Doi Inthanon National Park

 Doi Inthanon is the highest mountain of Thailand, 2776 metres above sea level.
-Doi Inthanon forms the watershed between the Ping River to the east and the Chaem River to the west, both of which eventually feed the Chao Phraya River, which supplies water to rice farms of the central plains and to Bangkok.
+The mountain forms the watershed between the Ping River to the east and the Chaem River to the west, both of which eventually feed the Chao Phraya River, which supplies water to rice farms of the central plains and Bangkok.

 (Elliot, The National Parks and other Wild Places of Thailand)

 The park has more bird species than found in any single park in the kingdom.

 More information about Doi Inthanon and Doi Inthanon tours you can find here.